redbadger/crux/docs/src/guide/hello_world.md

 Finally, the `view` function returns the representation of what we want the Shell to show on screen.
 To start with, it's a simple hello world.

 That's a working hello world done, lets try it.
 For now we'll do it from tests.
+That's not really a limitation, in fact, this is the intended way for apps to be developed with Crux - from inside out, with unit tests, focusing on behavior first and presentation later.

 ```rust
 #[cfg(test)]